jhpyle/docassemble/_docs/docker.md

 your local machine.
 If you want, you can edit the [Dockerfile] before building your custom `jhpyle/docassemble` version so that it references a different base image.

-The versioning of the [docassemble-os repository] on [GitHub] follows that of the [docassemble repository].
-The two repositories are maintained together.
-However, the latest version of the [docassemble-os repository] is usually several versions behind that of the [docassemble repository].

 [Redis]: http://redis.io/